CelliesProjects/aquacontrol-hardware/BOM.md

 | 16    | 1             | 6pin straight female header |
 | 17    | 1             | 4pin straight female header |

+### Wiring
-You will need some wire to connect the parts on the breadboards.
+You will also need some wire and some electronics solder to connect the parts on the breadboards.

-I use some color coding on my boards
+I use color coded wiring on my boards:

 | Color | Used as: |
 | :-----: | ----- |